Electron scale magnetic holes generation driven by Whistler-to-Bernstein mode conversion in fully kinetic plasma turbulence: Introduction

-In recent years sub-ion scale MHs have been a source of great interest due to the Magnetospheric Multiscale (MMS) mission, which has opened the possibility to obtain data at kinetic scales with great precision \citep{Burch_etal_2015}.
+In recent years, sub-ion scale MHs have been a source of great interest due to the Magnetospheric Multiscale (MMS) mission, which has opened the possibility to obtain data at kinetic scales with great precision \citep{Burch_etal_2015}.
 The MMS mission has made it possible to detect many small MHs down to scales of a few electron gyroradii.
-These structures have been observed in the solar wind and magnetotail, but their rate of occurrence is greater in the Earth's magnetosheath, due to its more turbulent conditions \citep{Shutao_Yao_etal_2021}.
-A recently published review discusses the latest observations and studies regarding these structures as observed by MMS in the Earth's magnetosheath \citep{Shi_etal_2024}.
+These structures have been observed in the solar wind \citep{Wang_etal_2020} and the terrestrial plasma sheet \citep{Sundberg_etal_2015,Goodrich_etal_2016}, but their rate of occurrence is greater in the Earth's magnetosheath \citep{Shutao_Yao_etal_2021}.
+A recently published review discusses the latest observations and studies regarding these structures observed by MMS in the Earth's magnetosheath \citep{Shi_etal_2024}.
 Sub-ion scale MHs are characterized by an increase in the perpendicular electron temperature producing electron temperature anisotropy, caused by trapped populations of hot electrons with high-pitch angles.
 As in the case of large-scale MHs, these trapped particles increase the density inside the MH and generate a pressure gradient that balances the decrease of the magnetic field pressure \citep{Liu_etal_2019}.
 Nevertheless, these structures present no correlation with the ions due to their small scale, and usually, they have an ion temperature $T_i$ larger than the electron temperature $T_e$ \citep{Liu_etal_2021}.